top of page

 Costumes are an important part of the performance and are either purchased ready-made, or are made to measure by a dressmaker.
 Premier School of Dance organises exquisite costumes.
 We order costumes in bulk up to 10 weeks prior to a performance.

-Competition Costumes Troupe students / 2 costumes approximately
+Elite Troupe / 2 costumes approximately

-Contemporary / 1 costume Commercial Jazz / 1 costume Hip Hop students / 1 costume (same as competition costume) Cost Costume costs vary based on the level of detail, fabric and style of costume.
+Costume costs vary based on the level of detail, fabric and style of costume.
 Online costumes cost approximately. $120 - $150.

 Custom made costumes with a lot of fabric and may $150 - $170 each.